Best Easy Parsnip Recipes and Guide to Parsnips

 Are parsnips good for you?

 Like many vegetables and root vegetables, parsnips are a powerhouse of fiber.
 Each ½ serving contains nearly 4 grams, or 15%, of your recommended daily fiber needs.
-Parsnips are a starchy vegetable, so they contain slightly more calories than non-starchy vegetables.
+Parsnips are starchy vegetables, so they contain slightly more calories than non-starchy vegetables.
 For this reason, they make for a great side or hearty vegetable base to go with a meal.
 Parsnips are a great source of vitamin C to help you fend off cold and flu season.
 This tasty root is a great addition to a health-promoting diet that contains a variety of vegetables.

 Are parsnips low FODMAP?